|

-Curry is highly flexible and a great “clean out the fridge” dish.
-I like those kind of dishes.
+Curry is highly flexible and a great “clean out the fridge” dish & I like those kind of dishes!
 This version uses chicken as a protein and some fabulous veg, but the time saving little jar of garnet red curry paste is the clincher, You can, of course, make your own curry blend.
 Find about twenty spices, some chilis, perhaps some onion, hard to find kefir lime leaves and lemongrass, pound them together, saute and then begin the rest of the dish.
 Sound exhausting?
 Jarred curries are often such high quality that I have no qualms in using them and they’ve done the hard work for me.
+I love that curries are so adaptable to what you have on hand.
+I've used leftover chicken, chickpeas or tofu as a protein, but ground beef or turkey also work great, The vegetables are wildly varied and I always love some sweet potatoes for that alluring sweet bite along with mushrooms, onion, red peppers and perhaps some carrot.
+This is such a great weeknight dish as it comes together in about 20 minutes, especially if you're using some chicken from a previous meal or shredding a rotisserie chicken from the store.
+My favorite way to have this is served over some cilantro lime rice, but any grain will do or sop up that flavorful broth.
+So colorful, flavorful and even better the next day as all the flavors meld, making this perfect for meal prep.
+A spectacular leftover dish! ![]() Quick Chicken Curry

 0 Comments